Kazooki123/yurilang/README.md

 If you encounter a bug, error, or any issues, please immediately contact me or create a pull request (PR) and explain what's wrong or for making suggestions and feedbacks, Thank you!! 🧡 >.<

+## Contribution

+**Everyone is absolutely welcome!** If you're interested, you can freely fork the repository and refer to the [Code of Conduct](CODE_OF_CONDUCT.md) for contribution information and more 🩷

 ## LICENSE

 Under the **GNU Public License** <3